-We see that it is particularly single women who respond to trade exposure by having children.41 The Female interaction coefficient for singles is about three times the size as it is for all unmarried workers (column (6) versus column (3)).
+It is particularly single women who respond to trade exposure by having children.
+The Female interaction coefficient for singles is about three times the size as it is for all unmarried workers (column (6) versus column (3)).
 The result is confirmed by performing separate specifications for men and women (columns (7) and (8)).
 Specifically, the coefficient in column (8) means that exposure accounts for almost 60 percent of all new childbirth (= 0.132 relative to the mean of 0.22).

-Overall, these results mean not only that import competition has a sizable impact on fertility but it also indicates that the earnings impact of rising import competition is likely to manifest itself over a long period because single workers are relatively young and almost by definition at an early stage of their lives.
+Overall, these results indicate not only that import competition has a sizable impact on fertility but it also demonstrates that the earnings impact of rising import competition is likely to manifest itself over a long period because single workers are relatively young and almost by definition at an early stage of their lives.